 “The universities themselves will only be distinctive and distinctively Catholic if they hire people who want to make them that, and to do that you have to count, and not just count people who have a baptismal certificate, but those who really care about putting those things together,” he told Register senior writer Tim Drake in a wide-ranging interview the day after his inauguration as president of The Catholic University of America.
 “In hiring non-Catholics, you need to pay attention to what they will contribute to the culture of the institution.”

 In Catholic higher education, there’s much talk about Catholic identity.
+It seems that it means different things to different people.
 What does Catholic identity, on a practical level, mean here?

 There are two kinds of things you want to look at.
 In the first instance, Catholic identity is carried by, and most importantly consists in, hiring faithful Catholics to teach on the faculty, and so that a majority of the faculty should be people faithful to the witness of the faith.
 Also, I think it’s important to represent people of other faiths who are committed to the mission of the university and who add intellectual dimensions or depth to the discussion, but within the context of this.
 It’s not something that people can be indifferent about.
 That is the most important thing, and it carries over into classes in history, classics, sociology, economics and business.
 That’s essential.
 The bishops, in the norms that they promulgated in Ex Corde Ecclesiae, had it exactly right.